 "That Tuning Guy"

 When you hire a piano tuner you expect your piano to sound better when they leave right?
 That, of course, is my main goal, but I try to do it in a friendly and efficient manner.
 I also can make repairs and adjustments that your piano needs.
 I suppose there are lots of other things I could tell you about what I do, but it's really pretty boring.
 The bottom line is that I like to make pianos sound better!
-I've been doing that for more than 19 years now and I'd love to tune your piano for you!
+I've been doing that since 1995 and I'd love to tune your piano for you!

 This is the best way to contact me and set a day and time for the tuning.